odud-by/uae-fdi-resilience-analysis/README.md

 The core empirical tool is an Autoregressive Distributed Lag (ARDL) model estimated on annual UAE data from 2001 to 2024.
 The ARDL specification is well suited to the dataset, as it accommodates variables with mixed integration orders and captures short-run dynamics without requiring pre-differencing.

 However, ARDL-based forecasts can overreact to short-term fluctuations.
-To address this, base-case forecasts are blended with a trend anchor derived from recent realized FDI growth.
-This keeps forecasts grounded in observed momentum while preserving sensitivity to macroeconomic conditions.
+To mitigate this, base-case forecasts are blended with a trend anchor derived from recent realized FDI growth, keeping projections grounded in observed momentum while preserving sensitivity to macroeconomic conditions.

 The ARDL model's role is to: